 Who are the leaders?

-As the twenty-first century business context is requiring organisations to become more agile, there’s been an increasing recognition that all employees, including middle managers, first-line supervisors, and front-line staff, need to be leaders at some level, although the aims and focus of leadership may change with the organisational level and differ from one organisation to another.
-This need for leadership across all organisational levels is highlighted in our research on sustainable organisation performance.
+As organisations need to become more agile, there’s increasing recognition that all employees need to demonstrate leadership qualities, although the aims and focus of that leadership may change with a person’s level and differ from one organisation to another.

 What is an effective leadership style?